This post may contain affiliate affiliate links for your convenience, see my full disclosurefor more info.

-We finally get to camp and set up our tents for a dry place to sit and start our stoves to make some hot drinks and hot food.
+We finally get to camp, set up our tents for a dry place to sit and start our stoves to make some hot drinks and hot food.

-And then promptly kept swinging around and around the branch until my rope was irreversibly stuck around a way-too-high to reach branch.
-Because, you know, I wanted it really high so bears couldn't reach it.
+But then it promptly kept swinging around and around the branch until my rope was irreversibly stuck around a way-too-high to reach branch.
+Because, you know, I wanted to make sure bears couldn’t reach it either.

 Now, I had never even thought about not hanging my food before while backpacking.
 But I remembered all the Appalachian Trail forum discussions I read before starting this hike – loads of hikers never hang their food and never had any bear incidents.
 So, my hiking partner and I reason that it must be OK here.

 Since my 1+ person tent was a little squishy with both of us in there, we decided to put all of our gear, backpacks, stoves, clothes, food, everything except our sleeping bags and pads, in her tent which was set up directly next to mine.
 Then at least our stuff would stay sort of kind of dry.
 And we went to bed.

 I heard footsteps around the tent in the middle of the night but thought it was my friend going out for a pee.
 Then I was thoroughly woke up by the sound of our gear and pots rustling around.